 Trade and other receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Such financial assets are initially recognised at fair value and subsequently measured at amortised cost using the effective interest rate method, less any provision for doubtful debts and impairment.
+Such financial assets are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
+The Group holds the trade receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method, less any provision for doubtful debts and impairment.